h4k3rhut/hackerhut/_posts/2020-09-05-gms_sniffing_rtl-sdr.markdown

 GSM stands for Global System for Mobile communication.
 A recent repot shows That 46% of Global Mobile Users Use 2G and 3G.
 GSM(2G standard) is combination of FDMA (Frequency Division Multiple Access), TDMA (Time Division Multiple Access) spectrum sharing.
 At first, GSM use two frequency bands of 25 MHz width : 890 to 915 MHz frequency band for up-link and 935 to 960 MHz frequency for down-link.
 Later on, two 75 MHz band were added.
 1710 to 1785 MHz for up-link and 1805 to 1880 MHz for down-link. up-link is the link from ground station to a satellite and down-link is the link from a satellite down to one or more ground stations or receivers.
 GSM divides the 25 MHz band into 124 channels each having 200 KHz width and remaining 200 KHz is left unused as a guard band to avoid interference.

-We will not go deep with the Architecture of GSM, because I am adding a basic reference link....
+We will not go deep with the Architecture of GSM, [Here is more information](https://en.m.wikipedia.org/wiki/GSM).

 ## IMSI Sniffer